 Catalyze CU is a 10 week, summer startup accelerator designed for CU students, faculty, and staff.
 Catalyze CU combines world class mentorship and equity free grants with the university’s most promising ideas and technologies.
 Through this combination, Catalyze CU provides the driving force to make these ideas and technologies succeed.
-Applications are due at 11:59 p.m. on April 8.
-(New deadline!)
+Applications for 2018 are now closed.

 Catalyze CU relies on the support of the community to operate, preparing university startups to thrive once they leave the university.
 We welcome you to join our strong network of mentors, sponsors, and friends.